mapbox/batfish/docs/configuration.md

 You might want to use this if you are working on a simple app and don't care at all how it initially renders — i.e. a create-react-app-style app where the static HTML that is served contains no content, just waits for the JS to download and execute.

-Depending on how you use this option, you may need to set [`staticHtmlInlineDeferCss`] to `false` to avoid a flash of unstyled content.

 For more information about the options for this use case, see ["Minimal builds for single-page apps"].

 ### webpackStaticIgnore